 13,000-23,000 |

 Needless to say, the sure-shot way of saving money on food is to cook for yourself.
 But if you’re a working professional or a student with a short supply of time, then you can hire a house cook.
 Or best, subscribe to a tiffin service.
-Also, there are always local food joints and eateries which are cheap and filling at the same time.
-So if you’re a veteran surviving on bread omelet back in your college days, then all you gotta do is switch to vada pav or pav bhaji.
+Also, there are always local food joints and eateries that are cheap and filling at the same time.
+So if you’re a veteran surviving on bread omelets back in your college days, then all you gotta do is switch to vada pav or pav bhaji.
 Same price, but 100% more flavors guaranteed.

 Type |